moneroguides/2x01-an-introduction-to-mining/script.md

 These values displayed are a  result of numerous factors, the first of which will be the clock speed and power consumed by the chip.
 You may have already come across the term [overclocking](https://en.wikipedia.org/wiki/Overclocking); these high scores are often achieved because the hardware has been pushed to the limits of stability.

-These scores are typically achieved using an enormous amount of power whilst generating just as much heat!
+These scores are typically achieved using a disproportionate amount of power whilst generating emence heat!
 You will find that these scores are more about showing off, rather than something desirable in any normal mining machine.
 As a miner, it is in your economic interest to use as little electricity as possible!
-Our experience shows that common Ryzen dektop processors are utilised sensibly and effciently when hasrate is equal to around 80% of these top scores.
+Our experience shows that common Ryzen desktop processors are utilised sensibly and efficiently when hasrate is equal to around 80% of these top scores.

 If we click on the the name of the CPU we will be taken to a page which will show us details of more submitted benchmarks.
 You will find quite a lot of variance here and further details of each result can be seen using the button provided.